arturdmt-alt/QA_API_RestfulBooker-/README.md

 Automated API testing framework for **RestfulBooker** built with **Python, pytest and requests**, designed to demonstrate a clean, scalable and professional QA Automation approach.

-The project evolved incrementally, adding coverage, validation layers and better structure, similar to how a real production test framework grows over time.

 ---

 ## Features